CzajekDC/TerminalMaterialTheme/README.md

 And check out my Twitter profile here: http://twitter.com/CzajkowskiDarek

 ## License
-The license can be found in `License.md` file.
+The license can be found in the `LICENSE.md` file.

 ## Issues
 Any issues report here, at the [GitHub repo](https://github.com/CzajekDC/TerminalMaterialTheme).
 For any personal inquires, you can contact me via contact form at my [website](http://dczajkowski.com/#/contact).